-Understanding of normal system-focused advanced physiology is applied to pathologic disease process to form a firm foundation for clinical assessment, decision making and clinical management.
+clinical management.
 Includes in-depth study of cell structure and function as a foundation to understanding physiologic as well as pathophysiologic process.
+An in-depth

-An in-depth examination of normal disease process including analysis of common disease, incidence, etiology, manifestation, and prognosis is included.
+examination of normal disease process including analysis of common disease, incidence, etiology, manifestation, and prognosis is included.
 Throughout the course, emphasis is placed on the student's ability to analyze and discuss changes in the normal physiologic function that occurs with the disease process.

-NURS 522 Pharmacology for Advanced Nursing 3
+NURS 522 Pharmacology for Advanced Nursing

+NURS 524 Advanced Health Assessment

+NURS 530 Clinical Outcomes Management

+NURS 531 Outcomes Management Clinical/Sem

+NURS 532 Care Environment Management

+NURS 533 Care Environment Clinical/Seminar

+NURS 540 Health & Illness in Pediatrics

+NURS 541 Pediatrics Clinical/Seminar